whotracksme/whotracks.me/blog/gdpr-what-happened.md

 +++

-_In this article we look at the effect GDPR has had on the tracking landscape, the effects it has on the distribution of the market share in online advertising in Europe, and conclude with a recommendations to make the legislation suitable for the web of today._
+_In this article we look at the effect GDPR has had on the tracking landscape,
+online advertising in Europe, and provide a set of recommendations for machine readable legislation._

 ## GDPR: A primer